Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_Data.md

     ncn-mw# export IPMI_PASSWORD
     ```

-1. Fetch the status of the nodes:
+1. Fetch the status of the nodes.

     ```bash
     ncn-mw# ./ncn_status.py --all